cr4zyGoat/ioccheck/README.md

 # IoCCheck

-Fast Golang program to check a bunch of IoCs against some TI providers.
+Fast Golang program to check a bunch of IoCs against some Threat Intelligence platforms.
 The program writes to the stdout just the identified ones.

 ## TI Platforms